8fold/site-joshbruce.com/SUPER_DETAILS.md

 These will need to be checked in reverse.

 1. 500: Conntent root directory not found.
+Or DotEnv required parameters not set.
 2. 404: File for request URI could not be found within the content root directory.
 3. 200: File found inside content root directory.